zhiyhu/NMD-paper/README.md

 Herein the repo contains the raw data and coding to reproduce the results in the manusript:

-Z. Hu, C. Yau and A. Ahmed (2017) *A pan-cancer genome-wide analysis reveals tumour dependencies by induction of non-sense mediated decay* (Under review).
+Z. Hu, C. Yau and A. Ahmed (2017) *A pan-cancer genome-wide analysis reveals tumour dependencies by induction of non-sense mediated decay* (accepted).

 While some mutations can introduce premature termination codons (PTCs) into genes, nonsense mediated decay (NMD) can detect these PTCs and then eliminate the abnormal transcripts.
 PTCs and NMD play important roles in genetic diseases and cancers.